ebanalyse/NERDA/docs/index.md

 ## Use a Precooked NERDA model ##

 We have precooked a number of `NERDA` models, that you can download and use right off the shelf.

+Here is an example.

 Instantiate multingual BERT model, that has been finetuned for NER in Danish, `BERT_ML_DaNE`.